BlueprintAIAssistant Documentation

 Performance Tips

-1. Use a capable model: Claude Sonnet 4 and GPT-4o produce the best results.
-Free/small models often fail to follow the <tool_call> format.
+• Use a capable model: Claude Sonnet 4 and GPT 4o produce the best results.
+Free/small models often fail to follow the <tool call format.

-4. Use memory: Save frequently-used conventions with save_memory so the AI doesn't need repeated instructions.
+• Use memory: Save frequently used conventions with save memory so the AI doesn't need repeated instructions.